clulab/processors/README.md

 Authors: [Mihai Surdeanu](http://surdeanu.info/mihai/), Marco Valenzuela, Gustave Hanh-Powell, Peter Jansen, Daniel Fried, Dane Bell.

 # Changes
-+ **5.0 (Coming soon!)** - switched to Java 8 and Scala 2.11.
-First ODIN public release with the DARPA biomedical grammar.
++ **5.0-SNAPSHOT** - switched to Java 8 and Scala 2.11.
+First public release of ODIN (domain-independent event extraction) framework, in the `edu.arizona.sista.odin` package.
+First release of ODIN's DARPA biomedical grammar.
-+ **4.0 SNAPSHOT** - added domain-independent event extraction framework, in the `edu.arizona.sista.odin` package.
 + **4.0** - added `BioNLPProcessor`.
 Install our fork of the [BANNER named entity recognizer](https://github.com/sistanlp/banner) before!
 + **3.3** - bug fix: make sure DocumentSerializer.load() works when multiple documents are serialized into the same file.
 + **3.2** - Added a discourse parser to `FastNLPProcessor`.
 This performs marginally worse than the one in `CoreNLPProcessor`, but it is much faster for end-to-end processing, due to the shift-reduce syntactic parser.